 Professor Kim has taught at NYU School of Law in Shanghai, Tel Aviv University, Radzyner Law School, and Stanford Law School.
 He is published in the Journal of Corporation Law, the Oxford University Comparative Law Forum, Columbia Business Law Review, the Berkeley Journal of International Law, and elsewhere.

 Before joining academia in 2006, Professor Kim practiced corporate and securities law in Korea and Switzerland, where he advised and worked for or with global investment banking houses in their international mergers and acquisitions, private equity, and capital market transactions.

 Professor Kim has advised the Office of the President of Korea, Korea Financial Supervisory Service, and the Ministry of Justice of Korea.
 He was the public interest director of the Korean Financial Investment Association and the independent director and chair of audit committee of HD Hyundai, the world’s largest shipbuilder.
 He also is an independent director of Macquarie Korea Infrastructure Fund, the largest mutual fund in Korea.

-Professor Kim received his BS in math from Seoul National University; Dr Jur, magna cum laude, from the University of Munich, where he was an Adenauer Scholar; and his LLM from Harvard Law School.
 He won the Book Prize from the Korean National Academy of Sciences in 2005, 2010, and 2015.
-His recent books in Korean include Investment Banking (2nd ed., 2015), Theoretical Foundations of Securities Regulation (2nd ed., 2016), Corporate Governance (2017), and The ESG-Oriented Board (2021).
+His recent books in Korean include Investment Banking (2015), Theoretical Foundations of Securities Regulation (2016), Corporate Governance (2017), and The Board of Directors (2022).